 CAREGIVING for THE CAREGIVER (that’s all of us)

 - YOU MUST TAKE CARE OF YOURSELF!
-After 13 years of numerous migraines, illness’ and pneumonia, I have realized the world doesn’t need another Martyr.
+After 13 years of many migraines, illness’ and pneumonia, I have realized the world doesn’t need another Martyr.
 You know why?
-Martyrs DIE and you’re no good to anyone dead!
+Martyrs DIE, and you’re no good to anyone dead!
 Get the help, screw the cost, go for the massage, keep your own doctors in the loop about your situation.
 Both my general practitioner and my “Lady parts” doctor are aware of my situation and take the time to ask questions and provide help for my situation.
 If your doctors aren’t that thorough give them the boot.

 - Make your home a cozy haven for you both.
 Get it decorated just how you want it and make sure to have a spot set out just for your relaxation, with no visible signs of illness like equipment or medications.
 Buy the good scented candles and invest in a great sound system to play your favorite music.
 During a hospital stay when Dennis was dangerously septic, I told him, “When we get out of here I’m buying a hot tub”.
 He was completely supportive (true, he had a temperature of 104 and thought his black nurse was his (very Caucasian) Aunt Ninny, who had passed away a year earlier, but I just knew he was totally on board!
-It helped me to visualize something positive for the future, while trying to sleep on what the hospital refers to as a “bed” but what felt like a very large, hard maxi-pad.
+It helped me to visualize something positive for the future while trying to sleep on what the hospital refers to as a “bed” but what felt like a very large, hard maxi-pad.
 I can sit like a Queen and gaze at the stars. *Side note – Dibbuns, did you know that stars live about ten billion years, and the earth was formed approximately 4.5 billion years ago.
 I think of all the things that have gone on on this planet under those stars and my trials seem small and fleeting.
 I mean, in comparison to stars my life has the briefness of the light from a sparkler.
-I just want to try and sparkle as brightly as I can for my brief moment of illumination.
+I’m just trying to sparkle as brightly as I can for my brief moment of illumination.

 - Get a hobby you can do at home as well as at the doctor’s office or hospital.
 Knitting, crosswords, reading or write a blog you force your children to read and get excited about.
 Become a pen pal for someone who is in jail!
 Wait, scratch that I’ve heard that sometimes leads to weird romances.
 Find anything to do while waiting, besides scrolling your social media staring at pictures of your friends at Oktoberfest with their panties on their heads and their Lederhosen unlaced.
 Even worse are other peoples vacation pictures on Bragbook.
 Dennis and I stopped being able to travel several years ago, it’s just way too complicated and tiring.
 I am truly happy for my friends being able to go on vacation but there is no point in torturing myself with what’s been lost.